cd127/cs448b-assignment4/README.md

  2. Use Chrome to navigate to https://cs448b-w2020-debrito.firebaseapp.com/
  3. Click on the "Load Data" button
- 4. In the File Selection dialog, find this folder in your HD and continue to the folder public/data/colonization_data
+ 4. In the File Selection dialog, find this folder in your hard-drive and continue to the folder public/data/colonization_data
  5. Select file "COLDAT_britain.csv"
  6. Click on the dropdown named "Event" and choose the field "location"
  7. Click on "Visualize!"
  8. Watch the animation and feel the awe of witnessing the extent of the British Empire 8a.
-Pause the animation at any time (space bar) and zoom in to one event 8b.
-Tap Play again and watch the automatic framing taking you back to a full view
+Zoom into any event at any point in time.
+This will pause the animation 8b.
+Resume play (space bar) and watch the automatic framing taking you back to a full view

  9. Once it reaches the end,
     9a. click the middle toggle button on the left pane to disable clearing of old points